In case you were wondering...

 Why are you switching from historical-set to contemporary stories?

 Coming January 2021, my very first contemporary-set novel will be out on store shelves from Love Inspired!
 It's called A Future For His Twins, and it's the first in a new series called Widow's Peak Creek.
 Shortly thereafter, Seeking Sanctuary will be out, second in the series.
-But this doesn't mean I'm never going to write historical stories again.
+I've always wanted to write contemporaries, but that doesn't mean I'm completely finished with historical stories.

 Are you more productive than usual due to Covid-19?